-Performance is reported externally to the regulators and internally to operations and senior management.
-Performance data are also reported to other forums such as to the Carbon Disclosure Project and are available on our shareholders website (www.Centrica.com).
+Performance is reported externally to the regulators and internally to operations and executive leadership.
+Performance data are also reported to other forums such as to the Carbon Disclosure Project and are available on our shareholders website (www.Centrica.com) and performance data under Streamlined Energy and Carbon Reporting (SECR).